in-tents/SolarEnlightenment/README.md

 The weeds I have planted in the garden, against all explanation, will never stop coming back, no matter how hard the establishment tries to burn them away.

+A fungal infection if you will.
+A myceliac network that allows for the big trees and the little trees to coexist in the same forest.

 You can kill a man, but not a raging moron.

 ---